...Highlights: manta rays, schooling fish & big pelagics, great macro life/ marine diversity...

 The waters of this island are surprisingly unheralded.
 Bali scuba diving isn't simply the holiday 'extra' that some people might imagine.
-Previously the preserve of surfers and beach holiday types, nowadays the island sees an increasing number of tourists hauling dive bags around.
+Previously the preserve of surfers and beach vacation types, nowadays the island sees an increasing number of tourists hauling dive bags around.

-Indeed, the greatest features of Bali diving are the incredibly rich and varied dive sites.
+Indeed, one of the greatest features of Bali are the incredibly rich and varied dive sites.
 Deep drop-offs and steep banks, coral ridges and bommies, one of the most famous wrecks in the world, volcanic outcrops and seagrass beds are all part of the underwater tapestry.
 With its colourful and diverse marine life, there's enough here to keep you coming back for more.

-To the east of the island lies the Lombok Strait, the first deep water trench directly to the east of the Asian continental shelf.
+To the east of Bali lies the Lombok Strait, the first deep water trench directly to the east of the Asian continental shelf.
 Through this channel flows the greatest volume of tidal water on earth.
-This Pacific Ocean can create some powerful currents and rollercoaster rides that characterise some of the dive sites.
+This Pacific Ocean can create some powerful currents and rollercoaster rides that characterise some of Bali's dive sites.
 It also means regular visits from large and unusual pelagic fish like the incredible mola mola, or sunfish.
 The strong currents can also clean the water and create fantastic visibility.

-All of this combined with the friendliness of the Balinese people, glorious weather, white sandy beaches and recent marine protection measures make Bali an increasingly sought after destination by divers from across the world.
+All of this combined with the friendliness of the Balinese people, glorious weather, white sandy beaches and recent marine protection measures make Bali an increasingly sought after destination by scuba divers from across the world.

 The dive season is year round in Bali although conditions do vary from time to time and location to location.
-December to March is rainy season (although most days it doesn't rain) and there are fewer divers around.
+December to March is rainy season (although most days it doesn't rain) and there are fewer scuba divers around.
 However, visibility is sometimes a little reduced around the north and west of the island.

 The best conditions to dive in Tulamben can be found between early April to July, October and November.
 It is dry season during these months and visibility can reach a spectacular 40 metres at this time of year.